textpotential/aproximatebible/docs/resume.md

 **Doctor of Philosophy** | November 2017
 *University of Denver/Iliff School of Theology, Denver, CO*

 + Joint Doctoral Program in Religious Studies, Biblical Interpretation Concentration
-+ Dissertation: *Bible as Interface* - Considering the relationship of users and bible as a technological interface from antiquity into our emerging technological landscape.
++ Dissertation: *Bible as Interface* - Considering the relationship of users and bible as a technological interface from antiquity into our emerging technological landscape

 **Master of Arts** | May 2006
 *Denver Seminary, Littleton, CO*